Faculty and Staff

 - Juilliard Drama Division

-Professor Henderson has worked on stages throughout the United States and abroad, on and off Broadway, and in television and film.
-His work in the 2010 Broadway revival of August Wilson’s, FENCES with Denzel Washington and Viola Davis earned Stephen a Tony nomination in the featured actor category.
+Professor Henderson has worked on stages throughout the United States and abroad, on and off Broadway, in television and film.
+His film and television work include Steven Spielberg’s LINCOLN, (Oscar Nomination in Best Picture category) for DreamWorks, Tower Heist for Imagine/Universal; Extremely Loud and Incredibly Close, (Oscar Nomination in Best Picture category) for Warner Brothers; Aaron Sorkin’s HBO series, THE NEWSROOM and Spike Lee’s, Red Hook Summer and Da' Sweet Blood of Jesus for 40 Acres and a Mule.
+He co-starred on the FOX series, NEW AMSTERDAM and recurred as a judge on NBC’s landmark series LAW AND ORDER.
+His work in the 2010 Broadway revival of August Wilson’s, Fences with Denzel Washington and Viola Davis earned Stephen a Tony nomination in the featured actor category.
 That season he also received the Richard Seff Award for Outstanding Supporting Actor presented annually by Actor’s Equity.
+Professor Henderson has been a cast member in two Tony Award winning revivals; A Raisin in the Sun in 2014 and Fences in 2010.
 He is a Fox Foundation Fellow, member of the LAByrinth Theatre Company, Distinguished Alumnus of Purdue University College of Liberal Arts, and a former Chair of our department.
 His term as Chair was interrupted in 1999 by his work with Pulitzer Prize winning playwright, August Wilson.

 Mr. Henderson has been part of several productions at Kennedy Center, most notably as a member of the acting company for Kenny Leon’s historic Century Cycle Readings in 2008.
-His five Broadway roles from 2001 thru 2010 include Slow Drag in the revival of Ma Rainey’s Black Bottom with Charles S. Dutton and Whoopi Goldberg and Van Helsing in, Dracula, The Musical, directed by Des McAnuff.
-Off-Broadway roles include Pontius Pilate in the LAByrinth Theatre Company’s production of The Last Days of Judas Iscariot, directed by Phillip Seymour Hoffman and Turnbo in Marion McClinton’s production of Jitney.
-During the off-Broadway run in 2000, Jitney garnered the N.Y.
+His six Broadway roles from 2001 thru 2014 include Slow Drag in the revival of Ma Rainey’s Black Bottom with Charles S. Dutton and Whoopi Goldberg and Van Helsing in, Dracula, The Musical, directed by Des McAnuff.
+Off-Broadway his roles include Pops in Atlantic Theatre Company's production of Stephen Adly Guirgus', Between Riverside and Crazy, directed by Austin Pendelton, LAByrinth Theatre Company’s production of Mr. Guirgus', Last Days of Judas Iscariot, directed by Phillip Seymour Hoffman and Turnbo in Marion McClinton’s celebrated production of Jitney.
+During its off-Broadway run in 2000, Jitney garnered the N.Y.
 Drama Critic’s Award for Best Play and earned Drama Desk, Obie, and Audelco awards for each actor as members of the outstanding ensemble of the New York season.
-In Los Angeles, Henderson won a Drama Critics Circle Award as an outstanding featured actor and the NAACP Theatre Award for Outstanding Dramatic Performance by a Male.
-The London run of Jitney won the Olivier Award for Best New Play of the London season, 2002.
+In Los Angeles, Professor Henderson won a Drama Critics Circle Award as an outstanding featured actor and the NAACP Theatre Award for Outstanding Dramatic Performance by a Male.
+In London Jitney won the Olivier Award for Best New Play of the season, 2002.